 City marks 50th anniversary of first female traders on floor of the London Stock Exchange

-Two “trading floor trailblazers” will open the London Stock Exchange to mark the 50th anniversary since the first women traders were admitted into the historic marketplace.
+Two “trading floor trailblazers” opened the London Stock Exchange to mark the 50th anniversary since the first women traders were admitted into the historic marketplace.

 Susan Shaw and Hilary Pearson, who began working on 26 March 1973, were among the first female stockbrokers in the London Stock Exchange Group (LSEG) .

-They will open the day’s trading with Labour’s Anneliese Dodds who will highlight warnings the “belligerent” financial services gender pay gap could take 18 years to close.
+They opened the day’s trading with Labour’s Anneliese Dodds who will highlight warnings the “belligerent” financial services gender pay gap could take 18 years to close.

-Shadow women and equalities secretary Dodds will say: “It is unthinkable today that women would not have been allowed on the trading room floor of the London Stock Exchange.
+Shadow women and equalities secretary Dodds said: “It is unthinkable today that women would not have been allowed on the trading room floor of the London Stock Exchange.

 “It is thanks to the trading room trailblazers of 50 years ago, and their successors in business today, that we have made such progress.”